 Aside from family friction, the week has seen a lot of activity for Mummy.
 She took her queasy tummy on the Bug’s school trip – appropriately, to Insect World.
 Then she forgot about my treat ban, and took us all to see Horrible Histories at the theatre.
 Much gruesome slapstick later, we were climbing the lions of Trafalgar Square, and posing on day 68 of the Olympic Games countdown podium.

-Oh, and I leave you with news that The Bug officially wants to move in with The Mummy Whisperer, since discovering that she has not one, but two huge TV’s: one connected to the Wii, and the other allowing him to “use the force” on the X-Box Kinect.
+Oh, and I leave you with news that The Bug officially wants to move in with mum’s friend Lisa from The Mummy Whisperer, since discovering that she has not one, but two huge TV’s: one connected to the Wii, and the other allowing him to “use the force” on the X-Box Kinect.
 As you have all no doubt already seen, given Mummy’s new found obsession with Instagram – you may want to stay away from your twitter accounts until Mummy gets bored 😉